tanaylab/metacells/sphinx/Manual_Analysis.rst

 ==================================

-This vignette demonstrates a possible manual analysis of the metacells generated from the basic metacells vignette.
-The `metacells_vignette.tgz <http://www.wisdom.weizmann.ac.il/~atanay/metac_data/metacells_vignette.tgz>`__ file contains both the basic vignette jupyter notebook as well as this one.
+This vignette demonstrates a possible manual analysis of the metacells generated from the basic `metacells vignette <Metacells_Vignette.html>`__.
+The `metacells_vignette.tgz <http://www.wisdom.weizmann.ac.il/~atanay/metac_data/metacells_vignette.tgz>`__ file contains the basic metacells vignette jupyter notebook as well as this one.

 Preparation
 -----------